darlinghq/darling-docs/src/contributing/debugging.md

 ## Darlingserver log file

 Darlingserver generates a log file called `dserver.log`.
-This file contains useful information on any potential issue that could of occurred in `darlingserver`.
+This file contains useful information on any potential issue that could have occurred in `darlingserver`.

 By default, `darlingserver` only logs errors.
 You can change this behavior by setting the environment variable `DSERVER_LOG_LEVEL`, like so:
 ```